Commercial delivery vans in a row.

 If you use a leased, rented, or personal car for business purposes, hired and non-owned auto insurance (HNOA) would be the appropriate type of insurance coverage for your small business.

-Some policyholders may want to add auto endorsements, as well as collision coverage or comprehensive coverage, to their commercial vehicle policy for extra protection against additional risks, such as theft and vandalism.
+Some policyholders may want to add auto endorsements, as well as collision or comprehensive coverage, to their commercial vehicle policy for extra protection against risks such as theft and vandalism.

 Claims history

 Insurance companies look at your claims history to determine how risky you are to insure.
-Companies that have made past commercial auto claims will pay more for insurance than those with a clean history.
+Companies with a history of commercial auto claims will pay more for insurance than those with a clean history.

 Your employees' driving records will affect your cost of commercial auto insurance.
 An employee with a history of collisions and speeding tickets can mean higher premiums.

 In addition, the demographics of your employees are another factor that insurance providers will consider.
-Having younger drivers will less experience may be more costly compared to older, more experienced drivers.
+Younger drivers with less experience may be more costly than older, more experienced drivers.

-It's simple: The more vehicles you own, the more opportunities there are for a car accident to occur.
+It's simple: The more vehicles you own or work on (such as an auto service business or dealership), the more opportunities there are for a car accident to occur.
+A fleet of vehicles, for example, will cost more to insure than a business with one or two company cars.

-Even if you are a independent contractor or sole proprietor with one vehicle, it's still a good idea to carry commercial auto coverage to protect yourself from the high costs associated with accidents, such as medical expenses from bodily injuries.
-Without it, you will be responsible to pay for medical payments and other costs out-of-pocket.
+Even if you are an independent contractor or sole proprietor with one vehicle, it's still a good idea to carry commercial auto coverage to protect yourself from the high costs associated with accidents, such as medical expenses from bodily injuries.
+Without it, you will be responsible for paying medical payments and other costs out of pocket.

 How can you save money on commercial auto insurance?